plumed/masterclass-21-2/README.md

 To use this expression you can insert the value of $\textrm{var}(X)$ you computed in exercise 3 with $N=500$.

 <em>You can also use bootstrapping to estimate the errors in the free energy surface.
 As an additional exercise, you can try to do this form of analysis on the data in `uncorrelated_data` You should get
-a result that is similar to the result you got in \ref masterclass-21-2-ex-5</em>
+a result that is similar to the result you got in exercise 5</em>

 ### Exercise 7: Dealing with correlated data